Written by Laura Tomlinson, Relationship Manager at the Unsung Hero Awards.

-As a reuslt of being part of this team, Amanda regularly attends courses on dementia and refreshes her mandatory training.
-She is also part of the Quality Improvement Team on the ward, and most recently successfully delivered a carers engagement with the team.
-Amanda and the team next target quality improvement project is to focus on improving their patient’s oral hygiene.
+As a result of being a vital part of this team, Amanda regularly attends courses on Dementia and refreshes her mandatory training.
+She is also part of the Quality Improvement Team and most recently successfully delivered a Carers Engagement within her team to target a Quality Improvement Project to focus on improving their patient’s oral hygiene.

 Before our interview with Amanda took place, we had a brief tour of the centre and saw rooms like the ‘Sensory Room’, which was kitted out with soft furniture, a LED carpeted floor, low level lighting, sensory wall items and music from a by-gone era.
-One thing that Amanda said to us during the tour was about positive ways to engage the patient group.
-Playing music and films from their youth can have a calming and connecting effect.
+One thing that Amanda mentioned during the tour was about positive ways to engage patients, and that playing music and films from their youth often had a calming and connecting effect.

 Continuing the tour, we were given brief access to a patient’s room as he was currently elsewhere.
-The room was spotlessly clean, like the centre in general, a nod to the domestics who Amanda describes as “Unsung Heroes” in their own rights, and who will carry on cleaning spillages past their initial duties.
-The patient’s room wasn’t only clean and bright, but it was very touching to see pictures of them when they were young adorning the walls.
-As well as photos of their family and now grown-up children, friends who visit them on a regular basis, and laminated flash cards which describe their likes and dislikes; their personality bit by bit.
+The room was spotlessly clean, like the ward in general, a nod to the domestics who Amanda describes as “Unsung Heroes” in their own rights.
+It was very touching to see many pictures adorning the walls of the patient, now elderly, back when they were young.
+As well as photos of their family their grown-up children, their friends and their likes and dislikes; glimpses of them and their personality.

 Every ward in the centre is thoughtfully decorated and impeccably clean.

-After the tour concluded we were joined briefly by Sean Delaney, Sean is a Communications Manager for East London NHS Foundation Trust and who we must thank for organising our visit.
-Sean contacted us post the 2019 Awards to cement a Trust visit from both sides.
-The UHA have received solid support from many Communication Teams across the UK for the past few years, and as a “Thank You” we have a brand-new Communications Category for the 2020 nominations, specially created to give back to this vital non-medical area of the NHS.
+After the tour concluded, we were joined briefly by Sean Delaney, Sean is a Communications Manager for East London NHS Foundation Trust and who we must thank for organising our visit.
+Sean contacted us post the 2019 Awards to organise a visit to the ward.
+The UHA have received solid support from many Communication Teams across the UK, currently and in past years.
+To pay our respects, we have a brand-new Communications Category for the 2020, specially created to give back to this vital Non-Medical/Non-Clinical area of the NHS.

-It was at this point that we were briefly introduced to a lovely young volunteer who was cheerfully making all the carers and patients drinks, and also, a young porter by the name of Elliot Barrow, who was praised by other members of staff for his easy going nature and up-beat demeanour in what can be a naturally challenging environment to work in.
-Once we had enjoyed the talented and melodic singing of Dionne and had seen many patients, their family and carers enjoying the present moment, it was time to say farewell to Amanda and Tracy.
+It was at this point that we were briefly introduced to a lovely young volunteer who was cheerfully making all the carers and patients drinks, and also, a young Porter by the name of Elliot Barrow, who was praised by other members of staff for his easy going nature and up-beat demeanour in what can be a naturally challenging environment to work in.
+Once we had enjoyed the talented and melodic singing of the Gospel singer – Dionne – and had seen many patients, their family and carers, enjoying the present moment, it was time to say farewell to Amanda and Tracy.

 The garden space is well cared for and reflects the Sally Sherman Ward as a whole.